levabd/digit-symbol-recogniser/README.md

 NOT FOR COMMERTIAL USE!!!
-Written only to demonstrate the possibilities of recognition of noisy objects
+Written only to demonstrate the possibilities of recognition noisy digits

 # digit-captcha-recogniser
 Recognize noised captcha with only digit symbols using C#